 The Northern Shoveler is one of the more familiar and common puddle ducks wintering in the coastal marsh.
-Its numbers probably come after those of Gadwall and Green-winged Teal--and possibly American Wigeon.
+Its numbers probably come after those of Gadwall and Green-winged Teal, and of course Blue-winged Teal, which are strongly migratory.
 It primarily inhabits fresh and brackish estuarine marshes and bays, and seems not to be one of the puddle ducks likely to be seen on the waters of the gulf.